Page 2 – The era of steam

 Steam – the engine of progress

 In the 1860s sailing craft were still common, but from the 1870s steamers predominated.
-By the end of that decade they comprised more than half the coastal vessels and as much as 80% of coastal tonnage.
+By the end of that decade they were responsible for more than half of coastal vessels and as much as 80% of coastal tonnage.
 Steam power brought new forms of business.
-Even in the 1860s steam mail services were being provided by McMeckan, Blackwood & Company, the Inter-Colonial Royal Mail, and the New Zealand Steam Navigation Company.
+Even in the 1860s steam mail services were being provided by the Inter-Colonial Royal Mail, McMeekan, Blackwood & Company, and the New Zealand Steam Navigation Company.

-The first steam ship to visit New Zealand was a warship, the Driver, which reached Auckland in January 1846 to carry soldiers to Wellington.
+The first steam ship to visit New Zealand was a warship, HMS Driver, which reached Auckland in January 1846 and carried soldiers to Wellington.
 Like most early steamers she was essentially a sailing ship with big side paddles added.

 The first big coastal company was the New Zealand Steam Navigation Company, formed at Wellington in 1862.
 It had six steamers by 1864, but even with public subsidies, the inefficiency of the early engines and the small size of the economy meant that it struggled to survive.
 The New Zealand Steam Shipping Company inherited some of its fleet, but by the mid-1870s the centre of shipping power had shifted south to Otago.

 The Union Steam Ship Company